demiddleton/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
 -----------------------------------------------------------------------------
 ## Overview
-Using Bootstrap, create a portfolio with the following items:
+Using Bootstrap, created a portfolio with the following items:

     * Navbar
     * Responsive layout